 A crowd of people is seen walking as one in the same direction.

-Getting fired from your job can be a devastating experience for anyone, resulting in sudden change and requiring immediate action.
-If you’ve been fired from a job, there are steps you can take to recover from the job loss and get back onto the job market.
+Losing a job can be a devastating experience for anyone, resulting in a sudden change of circumstances and often requiring immediate action.
+If you’ve lost your job, there are steps you may want to take to recover from the job loss and get back onto the job market.

 In this article, we review 10 steps you can take to recover after being fired and hopefully reduce the amount of time you spend unemployed.

-Immediately upon being fired, ask your former employer to provide you with a reason in detail.
+It may be useful to ask your former employer to provide you with a reason why you were terminated.
 Given that this may be a difficult conversation to have, it’s important to approach it gracefully.
-Remain calm in the moment and present yourself as collected.
+Remain calm and present yourself as collected.